Clemmy/blog/_posts/2014-10-16-blogging-about-my-blog.md

 I am a second year software engineering student at the University of Waterloo, and in this post, I will be discussing why I started this blog, why I chose Jekyll, and a bit about my design decisions and blog setup.

 ##Why I Am Blogging
-Throughout my several years of programming, I have repeatedly fell into the same dilemma over and over again.
-That is, I would encounter a tough programming challenge, tackle it, and finally solve it after a lot of hacking and hard work.
-However, despite all the effort that I put into solving the problem, I would realize in perhaps a week's time, that I completely forgot how I solved it, and be sitting perplexed in face of the same problem.
+In my several years of programming, I have repeatedly experienced the same dilemma: I would encounter a particularly difficult programming challenge, tackle it, and finally solve it after a lot of hacking and hard work.
+However, despite all the effort that I put into solving the problem, I would realize in perhaps a week's time, that I had completely forgotten how to solve it, and be sitting perplexed in face of the same problem.
 After a while of facing this dilemma, I realized that if I started a blog, then it would serve as a multi-purpose solution to both myself and others:

 - a refresher for myself about problems that I have previously encountered and how to solve them
 - a refresher on how to do cool things